MUFG Union Bank

-Union Bank (known as MUFG UnionBank until 2022) is a nationally licensed full service bank with 398 branches in California, Washington and Oregon that was wholly owned by MUFG Americas Holdings and was acquired by U.S. Bancorp.
-Headquartered in New York City, it has commercial branches in Dallas, Houston, New York and Chicago, in addition to two international offices.
+Union Bank was an American national bank with 398 branches in California, Washington, and Oregon.
+It was owned by MUFG Americas Holdings Corporation and was acquired by U.S. Bancorp in December 2022.
+It was headquartered in New York City and had commercial branches in Dallas, Houston, New York City, and Chicago, and two international offices.

-Formerly known as Union Bank of California, N.A., it was acquired by the U.S. Bancorp on December 1, 2022.

 History

 Union Bank

 In 1914, Kaspare Cohn founded Kaspare Cohn Commercial & Savings Bank in Los Angeles.
 It was renamed Union Bank & Trust Company of Los Angeles in 1918.
 Harry Volk was recruited from Prudential Insurance Company as the bank's new CEO in 1957 and pioneered the use of the one-bank holding company, among other banking innovations.